 However, I feel that writers need to take a little pride in their work.
-That means learning how to spell small, three-letter words and spell them correctly.
+That means learning how to spell small, three-letter words correctly.

 According to Wikipedia, the word it is a “third-person singular neuter (it) – used for objects and animals whose sex is unknown and as a dummy subject, e.g. ‘It is raining.'”

 One of the most common spelling mistakes known to the English language occurs when people try to add possession or pluralization to the word it.
 Interestingly, this word cannot be pluralized, but it can be paired with the word is (it is) and then contracted (it’s).

 Its: the Exception to the Rule

 Normally we add an s to words that we want to pluralize, and we add an apostrophe-s to show possession.
 A third form is adding an s followed by an apostrophe to show plural possession.

 Plural Possessive: girls’ (belonging to all the girls)

 Luckily, it is always singular, so we need not ever worry about making it plural.
 There’s no such thing as “more than one it” (we would forgo it and use them or they).
 That means we can also skip over the plural possession of it entirely.